PIXELSTURM/osx-lenovo-cx20585/README.md

 2. The AppleHDA.kext<br />
 For ML i use a patched kext.<br />
-For YO and EC a dummy kext is my first choice.<br />
-AppleHDA binary is patched on the fly via bootloader (Find: 8B19D411 / Replace: 6950F114).<br />
+For YO and EC a dummy kext is my first choice.
+The codec-id is injected on the fly to AppleHDA binary via bootloader (Find: 8B19D411 / Replace: 6950F114).<br />

 - Patch to use the right codec-id.<br />
 - Insert pin-configuration.<br />